UKEIAM/TrialLlama/README.md

 For the sake of experimentation and future work, the final version of the used dataset is uploaded to huggingface-hub (https://huggingface.co/datasets/Kevinkrs/mtb_ai_v1_data) , so no one has to figure out how to run my data_extraction and preparation scripts.

 ## Model availability
 The model is available on huggingface-hub (https://huggingface.co/Kevinkrs/TrialLlama) as well if someone wants to play with it!
 I only uploaded the adpater weights.
-Hence the base model has to be loaded first (Llama-2-13b-chat-hf) and than the adapter weights initialised.
+Hence, the base model has to be loaded first (Llama-2-13b-chat-hf) and than the adapter weights initialised.
 It is also possible to merge the base-model with the adapter weights, if necessary.
 Please refer to the `merge_lora_weights.py` script.

 ## Setup
 - Run `pip install -r requirements.txt`